-SPLOST – Special Purpose Local Option Sales Tax
+ESPLOST – Education Special Purpose Local Option Sales Tax

 Investing in Education –Security, Innovation, and Facilities

-As we enter into our fourth SPLOST for Rome/Floyd County, it is evident that together we are making a difference in the lives of our children.
-The SPLOST, one-cent tax on consumer goods, has paid huge dividends in our schools.
-Since the beginning of the SPLOST, our community has been able to complete many necessary upgrades for our children including:
+As we entered into our fourth, most recent ESPLOST for Rome/Floyd County, it was evident that together we were making a difference in the lives of our children.
+The ESPLOST, a one-cent tax on consumer goods, has paid huge dividends in our schools.
+Since the beginning of the ESPLOST, our community has been able to complete many necessary upgrades for our children including:

 - New classroom additions at East Central Elementary, West Central Elementary, West End Elementary School, Rome High School (including a new band room), and Rome Middle School